kint-php/kint/advanced.md

 Plugins will transform input data to make it more useful to you.
 For example, the `JsonPlugin` will let you expand json strings without having to decode it yourself.

+To enable plugins for the main Kint facade add the classname or instance to the `Kint::$plugins` array.

 All parser plugins delivered with Kint are in the `Kint\Parser` namespace.

 ### Default plugins